 Khary Saeed Jones

-Khary Saeed Jones, Professor of the Practice and FMS Director of Undergraduate Studies, has been selected as the recipient of the 2021-2022 Film Study Center at Harvard University-LEF Foundation Fellowship.
-His forthcoming feature-length film Night Fight also won a grant from LEF's Moving Image Fund and has received the William Graeves Fund from Firelight Media.
+Jones as been selected as the recipient of the 2021-2022 Film Study Center at Harvard University-LEF Foundation Fellowship.
+His forthcoming feature-length film Night Fight also won a grant from LEF's Moving Image Fund and has received the William Graeves Fund from Firelight Media as well as a Sundance Institute Documentary Fund Grant.
 Night Fight explores the interior life of a Black man living amid COVID-19, the racial reckoning catalyzed by the murder of George Floyd, and the countdown to the 2020 presidential election.

 Napier, Goldthwaite Professor of Rhetoric and anime scholar, was featured in Time Magazine’s article How Spirited Away Changed Animation Forever, which celebrates with 20th anniversary of Hayao Miyazki's film Sprited Away.